Edgar-Donk/PIL-dimensions/docs/bres/circle.rst

    The difference values in the other 3 sectors will be mirrored.

-Note that moving outwards the differences become larger at a faster rate, so the centre (difference -25) on a 5 pixel circle is 4 diagonals away from the circumference, between (-3,3) and (-4,4), whereas 2 pixels further outwards (-5,5) there is a difference of 25.
+Moving outwards the differences change at a faster rate, so the centre (difference -25) on a 5 pixel circle is 3 pixel diagonals away from the circumference, between (-3,3) and (-4,4), whereas a further 2 pixels outwards (-5,5) there is a difference of 25.
 Using the differences as they stand would favour antialiasing on the inside.

 .. |start| image:: ../figures/bres/circle_errors_start.png